GMDU/code-of-copper/README.md

 let bar = 5

 if foo > bar
-  print("success")
-  # This will print since foo is greater than bar
+	print "success"                                   # this will print since foo is greater than bar end
-end

 let var = "hello, world"

 if var = "goodbye, world"
-  print("success")
-  # This will not print since var is not "goodbye, world"
+	print "success"                                   # this will not print since var is not "goodbye, world" end
-end
 ```